EpicWiz/howto-node-sequelize-express-expressHB/README.md

 Please note, that for older versions of node, you may need to add a space and `--save` after the above listed command before pressing `Enter` in order to ensure it is listed in the `dependencies` properly.

 At this point you should have the directory `node_modules` and the files `package-lock.json`, `package.json`, and `server.js` inside your directory.
-This step will create more of the file structure for you.
+This next step will create more of the file structure for you.
 Specifically, the `config` and `models` directories.
 Inside `config` you will find the `config.json` file, and inside `models` you will find the `index.js` file after this step.
 Additionally, if you installed `Sequelize` globally, you can use the shortened version of this command, which is `sequelize init:config init:models`.
 To see the other possible tasks you can initialize with this method visit the npm [sequelize-cli](https://www.npmjs.com/package/sequelize-cli) page.

 4. `node_modules/.bin/sequelize init:config init:models` then `Enter`